Fairfax Water provides water to nearly 2 million people

 in water quality standards.....
 (More)

-Notice of Public Hearing for Proposed Changes to the Schedule of Rates, Fees and Charges
+Notice of Public Hearings - Proposed Schedule of Rates, Fees and Charges and 2016 Annual Budget

 Recently we received reports from customers that individuals were impersonating Fairfax Water